christina-ml/capstone-app/README.md

 The tables have a one-to-many relationship

 - A user has many currencies
-- Currencies belong to a user
+- Each currency has a user

 # CoinMarketCap API (where I got my data from)